John Romero: 1990s: id Software and first-person shooters

 In level 30 of Doom II, "Icon of Sin", the boss is supposed to be a giant demon head with a fragment missing from its forehead.
 When first viewing the demon, a distorted and demonic message is played, which is actually John Romero saying "To win the game, you must kill me, John Romero!", reversed and distorted to sound like a demonic chant.
 One can use the "noclip" cheat to enter the boss and see Romero's severed head which is skewered on a post.
 The player defeats the boss (without the noclip cheat) by shooting rockets into its exposed brain after activating a lift and riding it.
 Romero's head functions as its hit detection point; when he "dies", the boss is killed and the game is finished.
 In the 2013 IGN Doom playthrough to celebrate Doom's 20th anniversary, Romero shared the backstory behind the inclusion of his head as the final boss and the reversed sound effect – they were both a result of in-joke pranking between development team members.

 During the production of Quake, Romero clashed with John Carmack over the future direction of id.
 Romero wanted the game to follow his demanding vision without compromise, but Carmack insisted that the project had to make steady progress toward completion and accused Romero of not working as much as the other developers.
-Although Romero relented on his vision and joined a months-long death march effort to finish the game, this did not resolve the tensions within the company, and Romero was forced to resign.
-In a 1997 interview Romero reflected, "Leaving after finishing Quake was the right choice - leaving after finishing a hit game.
+Although Romero relented on his vision and joined a months-long crunch effort to finish the game, this did not resolve the tensions within the company, and Romero was forced to resign.
+In a 1997 interview, Romero said, "Leaving after finishing Quake was the right choice — leaving after finishing a hit game.
 I keep on good terms with the id guys and it was pretty easy because we've been friends for years."
-Carmack also reflected in 2022 saying how he regretted the way he dealt with the firing of Romero, citing immaturity and lack of understanding of corporate structure as the main reasons.
-He added that both he and Romero are on good terms now.
+In 2022, during a conversation with podcaster Lex Fridman, Carmack stated that, in hindsight, he regrets the way he dealt with the firing of Romero, citing immaturity and lack of understanding of corporate structure as the primary causal factors.
+Additionally, Carmack clarified that both he and Romero were currently on good terms.